mchini/dev-brain-lab/content/opportunities/postdoc-ad/index.md

 ## Project Summary

 The project investigates network-level disruptions associated with impaired development of inhibitory circuits in a subtype of ASD.
-Using cutting-edge in vivo electrophysiology (Neuropixels recordings), behavioral testing, opto- and chemo-genetic techniques, and spiking neural network modeling, we aim to uncover translational biomarkers and fundamental mechanisms underlying altered inhibitory circuits and network dynamics.
+Using cutting-edge in vivo electrophysiology (Neuropixels recordings), behavioral testing, opto/chemo-genetic techniques, and spiking neural network modeling, we aim to uncover translational biomarkers and fundamental mechanisms underlying altered inhibitory circuits and network dynamics.
 The project offers significant opportunities for scientific growth, interdisciplinary collaboration, and method development.